Japan watchdog files criminal complaint against Olympus

-TOKYO Japan's securities watchdog became on Tuesday the latest authority to file a criminal complaint against Olympus Corp (7733.T), some former executives and outside advisers over the company's $1.7 billion accounting fraud.
+TOKYO Japan's securities watchdog became the latest authority to file a criminal complaint against Olympus Corp (7733.T), some former executives and outside advisers over the company's $1.7 billion accounting fraud.

 The complaint against Olympus is for filing false financial statements for the financial years ending March 2007 and March 2008.
 Last December, the company filed five years worth of corrected earnings statements to account for the scandal.